qcubed/composer/README.md

-# composer
+# Composer
-Support scripts for composer installation, including qcubed plugins
+Support scripts for composer installation of QCubed